 CES is the single largest concentrated business-travel ground-transport demand event on the U.S. calendar — 170,000-plus attendees compressed into a four-to-five-day convention window each January, with Strip-corridor traffic patterns that triple time-from-curb metrics and an executive-tier vehicle scarcity that effectively clears the Las Vegas S-Class and Escalade ESV fleets by the Tuesday of show week.
-This index profiles the nine operators most visible inside the CES executive footprint — Mandalay Bay and Venetian and Wynn anchor hotels, Las Vegas Convention Center West Hall, Aria and Cosmopolitan executive-suite block, and the off-Strip Henderson satellite-event footprint — with rate-premium bands, vehicle-tier capacity, and the 90-to-150-day procurement lead time that separates accounts that secure Sprinter capacity from accounts that do not.
+This index profiles the eight operators most visible inside the CES executive footprint — Mandalay Bay and Venetian and Wynn anchor hotels, Las Vegas Convention Center West Hall, Aria and Cosmopolitan executive-suite block, and the off-Strip Henderson satellite-event footprint — with rate-premium bands, vehicle-tier capacity, and the 90-to-150-day procurement lead time that separates accounts that secure Sprinter capacity from accounts that do not.

 CES has been the single largest concentrated business-travel ground-transport demand event on the U.S. calendar every year since the Consumer Technology Association anchored the show in Las Vegas in 1978, and the 2026 edition — running January 6-9 at the Las Vegas Convention Center with press-and-analyst day on January 5 — is on track to repeat the 170,000-plus attendee footprint and the 30-to-50-percent rate premium that have defined the prior three editions.
 The procurement question for corporate travel programs, executive-assistant teams, and tech-corporate event coordinators is no longer whether to anchor CES week capacity early; it is which operator to anchor against, and at what booking lead time.

-This index profiles the nine operators most visible inside the show-week corporate footprint, ordered by the depth of their CES operational posture rather than by raw fleet size or worldwide-network coverage.
+This index profiles the eight operators most visible inside the show-week corporate footprint, ordered by the depth of their CES operational posture rather than by raw fleet size or worldwide-network coverage.
 The framework draws on GBTA Foundation event-window benchmarking through Q1 2026, National Limousine Association operator surveys, Bureau of Labor Statistics chauffeur compensation data, and corporate ground-transport reporting from Skift, BTN, and Bloomberg’s corporate-travel coverage through May 2026.
 Operator postures are anchored against the published CES 2026 show calendar, the Las Vegas Convention Center event load for the January window, and the named-hotel footprint that the CES executive-and-keynote audience anchors against: the Wynn and Encore, the Venetian and Palazzo, the Aria, the Cosmopolitan, the Bellagio, and the Mandalay Bay properties on the South Strip.

 A note on scope.
 This is an event-window operator index, not a “best of” promotional ranking.
 The right operator for a tech-corporate executive-assistant team coordinating 30 LVCC transfers per day is rarely the right operator for a Fortune 500 keynote-principal team booking a dedicated-chauffeur retainer for the full week with overnight extensions into client-entertainment movement and an off-Strip Henderson satellite-event circuit.
 Each operator profile below identifies the show-week posture, the rate-premium band, the Sprinter-inventory advance-book lead time, and the structural fit for the keynote-principal versus the corporate-account-team versus the visiting-press procurement decision.